 Entrapment Defense in Computer or Cyber Crimes, On-Line Crimes

-Crimes committed by using the internet continues to increase as law enforcement agencies across the State of Florida, including Hillsborough, Pinellas, Polk, and Pasco County, are addressing this threat by conducting investigations targeting crime committed on the internet.
+Crimes committed by using the internet continue to increase as law enforcement agencies across the State of Florida.
+Officers address this threat by conducting investigations targeting crimes committed on the internet.
 Internet crimes can include fraud and identity theft.

 Florida internet / on-line / computer crimes can include the following;

 - Internet fraud;